 Verification steps and timeline

-- Students must submit requested documents to the Financial Aid Office.
+- Students must submit requested documents to the Office of Financial Aid and Scholarships.
 Review of these documents takes approximately 2-3 weeks.

 - Any documents found to be incomplete (missing signatures, questions are left blank, etc.) must be resubmitted.
 NOTE: Resubmitting information starts the verification process over, which means another 2-3 weeks of review.

-- Once all documents are confirmed to be complete, the Financial Aid Office will review the information and compare it with the information reported on the FAFSA.
+- Once all documents are confirmed to be complete, the Office of Financial Aid and Scholarships will review the information and compare it with the information reported on the FAFSA.

-- If the information submitted raises additional questions, the Financial Aid Office may ask for more documents for clarification.
+- If the information submitted raises additional questions, the Office of Financial Aid and Scholarships may ask for more documents for clarification.
 NOTE: Additional requests at this phase will restart the verification process, so respond quickly to minimize delays.

-If discrepancies are found, the Financial Aid Office will make corrections to the student’s FAFSA.
-If the corrections lead to a change in eligibility, the Financial Aid Office will revise the student’s award.
+If discrepancies are found, the Office of Financial Aid and Scholarships will make corrections to the student’s FAFSA.
+If the corrections lead to a change in eligibility, the Office of Financial Aid and Scholarships will revise the student’s award.